ssisaias/rotion/README.md

 ## Rotion - an Electron based notion clone

-This is a simple - offline clone of the popular note taking app Notion.
+A simple - offline - clone of the popular note taking app Notion.
 It is built using Electron and React.

-Main features and libs are:
+Main features and libs:

  - Electron + Vite + ReactJs
  - TailwindCSS